-For this particular branch of this study, we are recruiting individuals who have undergone only one IVF treatment that included undergoing fresh or frozen embryo transfer and that did not result in pregnancy (i.e., received a negative beta pregnancy test result from your clinic).
-You must also not currently be undergoing another round of IVF that has progressed to the embryo transfer stage.
+For this particular branch of this study, we are recruiting individuals who have undergone IVF treatment that included undergoing fresh or frozen embryo transfer and that did not result in pregnancy (i.e., received a negative beta pregnancy test result from your clinic).

 What will this study involve?
-You will be asked to answer some personal questions related to your IVF experiences through a series of questionnaires and interviews, some of which may be uncomfortable or emotional in nature.
-This study will be conducted entirely online (through a secure Zoom platform) and will last approximately 2 hours in duration.
-Participants will receive up to $40 in the form of a gift card as compensation ($20/hour for up to 2 hours).
+You will be asked to answer some personal questions related to your IVF experiences through a series of questionnaires, some of which may be uncomfortable or emotional in nature.
+This study will be conducted entirely online and will last approximately 1 hour in duration.
+Participants will receive a gift card as compensation ($20/hour).
 Your identity will be kept strictly confidential, and any identifying information we collect will be used solely for the purposes of compensation.